Awnish005123/Diabetic-Patient-Readmission-Prediction/README.md

 # Overview

 This GitHub project predicts 30-day hospital readmissions for diabetic patients using machine learning models.
-It leverages a modified Kaggle notebook (originally by chongchong33) based on the UCI Diabetes 130-US Hospitals dataset (1999–2008), fully implemented in R for data exploration, preprocessing, modeling, and evaluation.
+It leverages UCI Diabetes 130-US Hospitals dataset (1999–2008), fully implemented in R for data exploration, preprocessing, modeling, and evaluation.

 # Key Objectives: